Canvas Studio Online Video Learning Platform (Formerly ARC)

 Studio is also available to faculty only on the navigation menu within a MiraCosta Canvas course to RECORD or ADD video content.

-Within the Canvas Rich Content Editor, faculty and students can select Studio from the second row of icons to create webcam or screencast video.
+Within the Canvas Rich Content Editor, faculty and students can select Studio from the second row of icons to add a Studio video they’ve previously recorded, or to create and use a webcam or screencast video right there.

 Key Studio tutorials/videos to get you started: